Capacity planning for HDInsight clusters

 Each cluster type has a set of node types, and each node type has specific options for their VM size and type.

 To determine the optimal cluster size for your application, you can benchmark cluster capacity and increase the size as indicated.
 For example, you can use a simulated workload, or a canary query.
-With a simulated workload, you run your expected workloads on different size clusters, gradually increasing the size until the desired performance is reached.
+Run your simulated workloads on different size clusters.
+Gradually increase the size until the intended performance is reached.
 A canary query can be inserted periodically among the other production queries to show whether the cluster has enough resources.

 For more information on how to choose the right VM family for your workload, see Selecting the right VM size for your cluster.